junxit/us-congress-bills-115/derived/amendments.md

 ### 22 U.S.C. § 2394c

-> in subparagraph (A), by striking “except for” and all that follows through “chapter 3” and inserting “except for chapter 3”;
+> in subparagraph (A), by striking “except for” and all that follows through “chapter 3” and insert “except for chapter 3”;

 | | |
 |---|---|